 Struggling with Sciatica?

-Chiropractors are reporting that sciatica is one of the most common conditions they encounter each year.
-Millions of people in America will suffer with the pain of sciatica, and very few will find long-term relief.
+Chelsea MA, Easton MA, and Jamaica Plain MA Chiropractors are reporting that sciatica is one of the most common conditions they encounter each year.
+Millions of people in America will suffer from the pain of sciatica, and very few will find long-term relief.
+Keep reading to see how chiropractic care can help.

 Where Does Sciatica Start?

-The pelvic and lumbar spine is usually the sources for sciatic issues.
-This area of the spine is very complicated, and it can be difficult to locate the problem.
-Some patients say that all they did was bend over to pick up a piece of paper, and they were hit with extreme pain.
+The pelvic and lumbar spine are usually the sources of sciatic issues.
+These areas of the spine are very complicated, and it can be difficult to locate the problem.
+Some patients say that all they did was bend over to pick up a piece of paper and they were hit with extreme pain.
 They don't understand how an easy task caused them so much pain.
 What they don't realize is that their condition was probably developing for the past few years, and bending to pick up that piece of paper just happened to be the last straw.
-None but the most severe spinal problems happen overnight, they build up over years of time.
+With the exception of the most severe spinal problems, back issues don't happen overnight, they build up over years of time.

 How Long Does it Take to Correct Sciatica?